Chinese dietary therapy tips

 The Chinese have for centuries added certain foods, which are used in Chinese herbal medicine, into their cooking to improve their health.
 Food is healthcare.
 Medicine isn't healthcare, its sick care.
 Chinese herbal medicine and the materia medica originated from food therapy.
 Asians understand the nature of foods and the properties of foods.
 They believe that a happy stomach leads to a healthy body because if the stomach is happy it will produce abundant amounts of energy and blood for the body's needs.

 Foods to avoid

-The Chinese dietary principles is to eat more warm foods and less cold foods.
+The Chinese dietary principles are to eat more warm foods and less cold foods.
 Asians avoid foods that damage the stomach, such as ice, ice cream, salads and other cold, raw foods.
 The stomach likes to be warm like a compost heap to help digestion.
 A compost heap in winter doesn't decompose and so the stomach doesn't work as well when it's cold.
 The stomach likes warm or hot food.
 For this reason, there is a Chinese saying that "You should chew your fluids and swallow your foods", meaning your fluids are at the same temperature as the body before they hit the stomach and your food has been chewed so much that the stomach needs to do less work processing it.
 A happy spleen and stomach is a happy body!